WallarooLabs/wally/book/appendix/virtualenv.md

 virtualenv --python=python3 ENV
 {%- endcodetabs %}

-This will create a directory named `ENV` and set up all of the scripts and dependencies required to run an isolated Python2 virtual environment, located in `ENV`.
+This will create a directory named `ENV` and set up all of the scripts and dependencies required to run an isolated Python 2 virtual environment, located in `ENV`.

 ### Import Errors when Loading your Application